 - View as map

-The numerous interconnected lakes that form the headwaters of the Erne are collectively known as the Gowna lakes.
-Lough Gowna consists of a number of large basins connected by short river stretches and is principally pike fishing water.
+The numerous interconnected lakes that form the headwaters of the Erne are collectively known as the Gowna Lakes.
+Lough Gowna itself consists of a number of large basins connected by short river stretches and is principally pike fishing water.

-It is quite a shallow lake with depths averaging between 2-8m but greater depths up to 15m are to be found at the southern part of the lake near Dring.
+Gowna is quite a shallow lake, with depths averaging between 2-8m.
+Greater depths up to 15m are to be found at the southern part of the lake near Dring.